 The Better Business Bureau was officially founded in 1970, but the groups and principles that merged to create the Better Business Bureau had been up and running and searching for dishonest advertising since the late 1800s.

-They have been acting as a consumer watchdog ever since, watching out for products, services, and brands that don’t live up to what they what they say they’ll do and then publishing that information if necessary.
+They have been acting as a consumer watchdog ever since, watching out for products, services, and brands that don’t live up to what they say they’ll do and then publishing that information if necessary.